 Enjoy this recipe for beetroot and couscous salad for lunch or as a side dish.
 If you don’t have currants, you could try swapping in raisins, instead.
 This salad also keeps well, but may need a little refresh on the lime juice right before serving.
+Not quite zingy enough from the lime juice?
+Sometimes, I add a bit of white wine vinegar, and voila!

 Whether you’re a long-time follower or a first time visitor, I really appreciate you being here!
 I hope you love this beet pasta salad recipe.